Palawan bulbul: Description

-Ebird describes it as "A medium-sized bird of lowland and foothill forest and edge on Palawan and neighboring islands.
-Yellow below with an olive-green back, brown wings and tail, a gray cheek, and a white throat.
-Note the fairly stout bill and slightly flattened bushy crest.
-Somewhat similar to Palawan Babbler, but has a yellow belly, an obvious crest, and dark eyes.
-Voice consists of three descending high-pitched notes, or else a rattling trill followed by dry staccato notes.

 Until 2010, it was considered a subspecies of the grey-cheeked bulbul.
 The alternate name 'grey-throated bulbul' is also used by the western greenbul.

 Ecology and behavior

 No published information on its diet but has been observed and photographed feeding on fruit and berries Typically observed alone or in pairs.

 Birds collected in breeding condition with enlarged gonads in April to June.
 Nest and eggs are undescribed.

 Habitat and conservation status

 The species inhabits tropical moist lowland primary forest and secondary forest up to 1,150 meters above sea level.

 It is assessed as least-concern under the IUCN.
 The whole of Palawan was designated as a Biosphere Reserve; however, protection and enforcement of laws has been difficult and these threats still continue.
 It occurs in the protected area of Puerto Princesa Subterranean River National Park.